Student visa financial document checklist

 If your CAS does not confirm the tuition or accommodation fees that you have already paid then you must submit a copy of the payment receipt from the University with your visa application.

-If your money is in a foreign currency, UKVI will convert it to British pounds using the exchange rate on OANDA as of the date you submitted your visa application form online.
-However, if your money is in Iranian Rials (IRR) or Syrian Pounds (SYP), UKVI will not use the OANDA rate and will instead use the latest FCDO consular exchange rate.
+If your money is in a foreign currency, UKVI will convert it to British pounds using the exchange rate on OANDA as of the date the visa application form was submitted (the date that you submitted the online form and paid the visa application fee).
+However, if your money is in Iranian Rials (IRR), Syrian Pounds (SYP) or Mongolian Tugrik (MNT), UKVI will not use the OANDA rate and will instead use the latest FCDO consular exchange rate.

 Evidence you can provide